shakhandrew/covid-19/README.md

 The program request the user to input a country name.
 Once the user provides the country name, the application displays the information regarding cases:

-o confirmed
+- confirmed

-o recovered
+- recovered

-o deaths
+- deaths

-o vaccinated level in % of total population
+- vaccinated level in % of total population

-o new confirmed cases since last data available
+- new confirmed cases since last data available